Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Introduction

 \section{Introduction}

-Photoplethysmography \footnote{This manuscript is under consideration at Elsevier Journal of Computer Vision and Image Understanding} (PPG) signals have become a key technology in many fields such as medicine, well-being, or sports.
-The technology utilizes a light source and a photodetector to measure the blood volume pulse (BVP) as light variations in skin tissues \cite{PPGSignals2012Elgendi}\cite{PPG2007Tech}.
+Photoplethysmography (PPG) signals have become a key technology in many fields, such as medicine, well-being, or sports.
+The technology utilizes a light source and a photodetector to measure the blood volume pulse (BVP) as light variations in skin tissues \cite{PPG2007Tech}.
 In medicine, PPG analysis is a basic and common tool in healthcare services to monitor vital signs such as heart rate (HR) or oxygen saturation (SpO\textsubscript{2}) \cite{CurrentStatePPGs4Health}.
-In well-being, it became increasingly important thanks to the success of wearable devices that analyze sleep disorders \cite{PPG4SleepControl2017}, cardiovascular disorders \cite{OuraCVDs2020Kinnunen}, or detection of stress and meditation \cite{MeditationDetection2021Alvarez}.
+In well-being, it became increasingly important thanks to the success of wearable devices that analyze sleep disorders \cite{PPG4SleepControl2017}, cardiovascular diseases \cite{OuraCVDs2020Kinnunen}, or detection of stress and meditation \cite{MeditationDetection2021Alvarez}.
 In sports, PPG analysis became an important tool to improve the intrinsic and extrinsic athletes' performance \cite{PPGMonitoring2019SportPerformance}.

 Remote PPG (rPPG) imaging is a contactless version of this technology that uses video cameras, usually consumer-grade RGB or near-infrared cameras, and ambient light sources.
-It works by recording a subject's face or body parts with visible skin areas and analyzing the subtle color variations or motion changes in skin regions \cite{rPPGFundaments2015}.
+It works by recording a subject's face or body parts with visible skin areas and analyzing the subtle color variations or motion changes in skin regions \cite{rPPGFundaments2015}\cite{RecentReviewRPPGMethods2021}.
 The remote PPG technique allows for non-invasive evaluation and monitoring of users in services, such as healthcare.
 Hence, the technology could offer significant advantages compared to contact-based devices if it becomes reliable \cite{RemoteMonitoringHealth2019Review}.

-Nowadays, there are two types of approaches to recover physiological signals from videos: unsupervised, non-learning-based methods that rely mostly on signal processing solutions, and learning-based or deep learning approaches \cite{rPPGApproachesAndFuture2021}.

-Supervised, learning-based approaches mainly propose end-to-end solutions that try to recover the physiological signals or their parameters by learning the extraction process from a training set of videos.
-On the other hand, unsupervised approaches aim to recover physiological signals by applying computer vision and signal processing techniques without learning from any prior data, based on a series of pipelined steps.
-A standard pipeline followed by most of the unsupervised solutions is depicted in Figure \ref{fig:PPGProcess}.
+Current approaches for recovering physiological signals from videos are mainly unsupervised non-learning-based methods and supervised deep learning approaches \cite{RecentReviewRPPGMethods2021}.
+Deep learning-based methods propose end-to-end solutions utilizing training datasets.
+In contrast, unsupervised non-learning-based (sometimes named "Traditional") methods employ computer vision and signal processing in a structured pipeline, as illustrated in Figure \ref{fig:PPGProcess}.